 NYU Visiting Fellowship; Meeting with President of the Italian Chamber of Deputies; Presentation at IIC; Articles and Interviews on La Voce

 1. Affiliation with the CEMS at NYU as Visiting Fellow with the CEMS at NYU as Visiting Fellow

 For the fifth consecutive year, the Center for European and Mediterranean Studies at New York University has selected Dr. Fiore as a Visiting Fellow.
 From Sept.
 2014 to Aug.
-2015 she will carry out her research projects on migration from/to Italy with the assistance of the NYU library resources and services and as part of an interdisciplinary group of scholars.
+2015 she has carried out her research projects on migration from/to Italy with the assistance of the NYU library resources and services and as part of an interdisciplinary group of scholars.

 2. Meeting with President of the Italian Chamber of Deputies

 On May 23, 2014, Teresa Fiore participated in a meeting with the President of the Italian Chamber of Deputies, Laura Boldrini, at the Consulate of Italy in New York devoted to the work of “new Italians” in NYC.
 In a Facebook post, the President cited her research on current immigration from Italy to the U.S.: https://it-it.facebook.com/permalink.php?story_fbid=555647747878761&id=325228170920721